 Members have the following voting rights at all meetings of the Members:

-Club Members may appoint a Delegate who is entitled to one (1) vote per ten (10) Black Belt Members and registered with the Club.
+Club Members may appoint a Delegate who is entitled to one (1) vote per ten (10) Black Belt Members and Mudansha participants registered with the Club as of the Record Date for Voting set out in Section 6.7.4.

 Black Belt Members have one vote each.